Cambridge Commonwealth Trust

-The Cambridge Commonwealth, European & International Trust is an organization that offers scholarships to students from overseas and the Commonwealth (excluding the United Kingdom) who have been accepted for admission to the University of Cambridge in England.
+The Cambridge Commonwealth, European & International Trust is a charitable organisation that offers scholarships to domestic and international students who have been accepted for admission to the University of Cambridge in England.
+It is the largest provider of scholarships at the University, supporting around 1,500 students each year.

 On 1 August 2013. the Cambridge Commonwealth Trust and the Cambridge Overseas Trust was merged to form "The Cambridge Commonwealth, European and International Trust".
 The merged entity continues to provide financial support for international students on degree courses at the University of Cambridge.

 Patron & Governance

+King Charles III has served as Patron since 2010.
+In 2024 he launched King’s Cambridge Commonwealth Scholarships for Small Island Nations in partnership with the Cambridge Trust, building upon the previous programme of Climate Action Scholarships, and the HRH The Prince of Wales Scholarships for Small Island Nations, which the Cambridge Trust and the University of Cambridge established in 2022 to support students from this region to address climate change.

-The Trust's Patron is King Charles III and it is governed by a board of Trustees:
+The Cambridge Trust is governed by a board of Trustees: